 What happens if I am not the owner of the burial rights?

-You will need to contact the crematorium office and request an information pack.
+You will need to contact the crematorium office and request an information pack for transferring the ownership.

 How much will the repairs cost, to bring the memorial up to the required standard?